enlightendev/solar-ui/README.md

 ## About

-Front end code for solar.
+Front end code for APL/REST Demo.
+This client will make a call to an end point served by apl.
+This is for POC to demonstrate talking to APL infrastructure.
+APL returns a calculation result via http and stores result in DB (MySQL).

 ## Core Technology
 - Angular